Lexicon

 ORIGINAL

-When the sheaf condition cannot be satisfied — when local sections disagree on their overlaps and no consistent global section exists — the system must produce a structured failure artifact rather than silently degrading or returning a partial result.
-The obstruction witness records precisely what went wrong: the family of local sections, the minimal overlaps where agreement failed, the provenance of each conflicting claim, and the remediation options available.
+When the sheaf condition cannot be satisfied, when local sections disagree on their overlaps and no consistent global section exists, the system must produce a structured failure artifact.
+Silent failure is forbidden.
+The obstruction witness records what went wrong: the family of local sections, the minimal overlaps where agreement failed, the provenance of each conflicting claim, and the remediation options available.
 This is graceful refusal with explanation, the epistemic equivalent of a court that cannot reach a verdict but publishes its reasoning and the points of disagreement.
-Systems that fail silently — that return approximate answers when exact answers are impossible, or truncated results when complete results conflict — violate the discipline that makes knowledge coordination trustworthy.
+Systems that fail silently (returning approximate answers when exact answers are impossible, or truncated results when complete results conflict) violate the discipline that makes knowledge coordination trustworthy.

 Oracle Problem